1j01/98/README.md

 (If you know `package-lock.json` hasn't changed, you shouldn't need to do this.)

 Some dependencies are versioned with npm, but pulled into the repo with `npm run pull-libs`

+To update subrepos, or push changes to them, install [git-subrepo](https://github.com/ingydotnet/git-subrepo).
+You don't need this tool to clone the project and get up and running, as subrepos are just normal subdirectories with a `.gitrepo` metadata file.
+Note that the metadata file references specific commit hashes, including between repositories, so it's best to avoid rebasing when subrepo updates are involved, i.e. once you do a subrepo command, it makes a commit, and should leave it (and earlier commits) alone, and you should leave commits in the subrepo alone, before and up to any commits referenced by the containing project.
+I'd recommend phrasing commit messages to apply to the subrepo, primarily, rather than the containing project.
+If you so much as edit the commit message for a `git subrepo push`ed commit, you'd have to update the `.gitrepo` metadata file manually, OR you could drop the commit you pushed and the `git subrepo push` commit (which updates the metadata) and do `git subrepo pull` instead (which btw gives you an option to rename the commit; and I think renaming that commit would be safe after the fact anyways as long as it's the last commit and not pushed).

 ## TODO